 The constant metamorphosis of Toxe's style from her debut Muscle Memory EP to the sound pallette of Morning Story shows the artist taking intuitive turns which only she really knows.
 Last year Toxe was tipped as a producer to watch by the likes of Noisey, FADER and Dazed.
 All of this finds justification in the excellent quality of her works.

 In spring 2017 Toxe released Morning Story - an audio visual project released on vinyl via The Vinyl Factory.
 In autumn that year the Swedish experimentalist performed in Vancouver and at EMPAC in Troy, New York followed by appearances at RIAM and Schiev.
 In May 2018 Toxe debuted her live show at London's Barbican Centre.
-In June the artist released the Blinks EP via PAN.
-Toxe is heading out on her first tour of Asia in October 2018.
+In June Toxe released the Blinks EP via PAN.
+In autumn 2018 she completed her first tour of Asia.
+The artist is currently working on new solo and collaborative projects set for release in 2019.

 "The Vinyl Factory present the audio from Toxe’s A/V collaboration with Niclas Hille, Morning Story - three succinct parts vaulting from the grandiose baroque miniature, Crumpled - redolent of her Determina cut off the Muscle Memory EP - to a shock of bittersweet vamps and stressed electronics in the slo-mo waltz, January Circus, culminating in the naif hardstyle fulminate of Debris Hut which sounds like it escaped from the studio floor of Arca’s Mutant session."
 (Boomkat)